bardyaxy/Restaurants-/README.md

 ## Optional GUI

-A minimal Tkinter interface is available for users who prefer not to run commands in the terminal.
+A small Tkinter interface is available for users who prefer not to run commands in the terminal.
 Launch it with:

 ```bash